 Yara has set up a long-term climate ambition defined for 2050 including becoming climate neutral by 2050 (Scope 1, 2 and 3 incl. accounting for climate benefit measures such as reduced land use change or soil carbon) as well as sustainability targets for the next decade.
 Yara has a strategic target to reduce CO2e emissions intensity for Scope 1, 2 and upstream Scope 3 emissions from production by 10% by 2025 (2.7 tCO2e/t f N-fertilizer produced) compared to 2018.
-According to Yara, these improvements will come from Scope 1 as no opportunities have been identified in Scope 3 as of now.
+According to Yara, these improvements will come from Scope 1 and possibly scope 2, as no opportunities have been identified in Scope 3 as of now.
 Regarding energy use, Yara has set some product specific targets and aims for an annual energy usage decrease for Urea production and NH3 fertilizer production.
 None of the energy related targets were achieved in 2019 due to operational reasons.

-Yara currently anticipates using an internal carbon price within the next two years.
-In addition, Yara works together with external stakeholders in order to define a below 2-degree pathway for Yara's industry and to reach for a Science Based Target (SBT) for the company.
-Yara's most significant initiative to reduce GHG emissions so far is the development and installation of N_2O catalyst technology at its nitric acid plants.
-This technology removes about 90% of the N_2O emissions in Yara's plants and is also commercially available to third parties.
+Yara has established an internal carbon price for its significant projects (cost above 25 MUSD).
+In 2020, Yara sent a commitment letter to the Science Based Target initiative to set climate targets in alignment with the goals of the Paris agreement.
+In addition, Yara works together with external stakeholders in order to define a below 2-degree pathway for Yara's industry.
+Yara's most significant initiative to reduce GHG emissions so far is the development and installation of N2O catalyst technology at its nitric acid plants.
+This technology removes about 90% of the N2O emissions in Yara's plants and is also commercially available to third parties.
 Due to the significant reductions in GHG emissions from catalyst technology, Yara can offer nitrate fertilizers with lower climate impact.

-In addition to the recently established business unit Climate Neutral Solutions, Yara has established a Circular Economy business unit and the new unit Digital Production which is tasked with improving energy efficiency with the help of digital solutions.
+In addition to the recently established business unit Clean Ammonia, Yara has established a Circular Economy business unit and the new unit Digital Production which is tasked with improving energy efficiency with the help of digital solutions.

 Yara has ISO 14001 certification covering all relevant parts of its operations in place.
-Yara has 6 out of 20 sites certified according to ISO 50001 and aims to have all sites certified by 2022.
+Yara has 7 out of 20 sites certified according to ISO 50001 and aims to have all sites certified by 2022.
 In 2019, Yara has breached air/water emission permits 15 times mainly through exceeded emission levels compared to 14 breaches in 2018.
 A target of reduction of breaches will be set in 2021.
 According to Yara, a target of zero breaches is not possible, since, e.g., a trip in production can trigger higher emissions for a duration of minutes/hour(s), causing a breach to hourly emissions limits which are set according to normal operating conditions.